nobl9/terraform-provider-nobl9/docs/resources/role_binding.md

 ### Optional

 - `display_name` (String) User-friendly display name of the resource.
-- `name` (String) Automatically generated, unique name of the resource, convention for naming object from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
+- `name` (String) Automatically generated, unique name of the resource, must conform to the naming convention from [DNS RFC1123](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names).
 - `project_ref` (String) Project name, the project in which we want the user to assume the specified role.
 When `project_ref` is empty, `role_ref` must contain an Organization Role.

 ### Read-Only